kajal-patro/HacktoberFest2020/README.md

 Click on the link to register yourself  [Registration Here](https://hacktoberfest.digitalocean.com/)

-## Why you should take part in hactober 🙌
+## Why to participate in hactober 🙌
 -  Chance to contribute to open source projects
 - Engage in greater communities
 - Free swags and T Shirts from Digital Ocean